 The ability to monitor energy usage allows you to save the environment as well as a lot of money.
 It also monitors the performance of each connected device and delivers a daily report of each device’s power usage.
 This way you can easily tell which device uses energy the most and also identify those that save the environment.

-All three companies advertise that their plug is quite easy to set up, however many users still complain about the complexity of the set up for all three plugs.
+The Amazon Smart Plug, TP-Link and WeMo switches are all advertised as easy to set up.
+However, many users still complain about the complexity of the set up for all three plugs.